-The Chief Executive or his nominated senior Officers may dismiss employees who have failed to respond to corrective disciplinary action and who persist with acts of misconduct or poor performance.
+The Managing Director or nominated senior Officers may dismiss employees who have failed to respond to corrective disciplinary action and who persist with acts of misconduct or poor performance.

 Normally an employee should not be dismissed for a first offence unless the offence is deemed to be gross misconduct.